-For the last 12 years I've been an independent consulting computer programmer with clients in the Vermont area.
+For the last 18 years I've been an independent consulting computer systems engineer with clients in the Vermont area.

 Housing Vermont is a non-profit developer of affordable housing.
 Housing Vermont's Energy Project Manager approached me about his idea for an ultra-low-cost data monitoring system to find out how well the equipment he's been installing works.
 We call the result Hard'ack and intend to make it open source.

 NOTCH is a Federally Qualified Health Center with clinics in five rural Vermont towns.
 Back when NOTCH was just the Richford Health Center I was the volunteer IT guy until the operation got big enough to warrant hiring someone.
 Later NOTCH approved a modest budget for some custom applications including a web-based vacation scheduling program and some apps to help manage a prescription drug subsidy program.

 Kaycan is a manufacturer of aluminum and vinyl siding.
 I developed a Linux-based controller for a vinyl resin blending system.

 EPS is a service bureau for the subsidized housing industry.
 I set up their original data center and wrote a large shell system around their core commercial program.
 Later I was hired to advise on updating their data center with modern equipment.
 I recommended centralizing and virtualizing their servers with a blade array, VMware, and some SAN storage arrays.

 Hyperchip was a start-up developing high-speed network switching technology.
 I wrote several switch architecture software simulations and an efficient high speed NT device driver for an FPGA PCI card.

 Quinton made cardiology equipment.
 I was originally hired to help rewrite their Q-Cath application using Vermont Views.
 Later I helped port the DOS application to Windows NT.

 01/91 to 06/93: Senior Software Engineer